AesenV/LibShapeDraw/README.md

         shape.addTransform(rotate);
         rotate.animateStartLoop(360.0, false, 7000);

-## How to add the LibShapeDraw jar to the classpath in MCP
+## How to add the LibShapeDraw jar to the classpath in ForgeGradle

  1. Add the game|miners Maven snapshot repository (`http://mvn.gameminers.com/artifactory/repo`) to your build.gradle if you haven't already.
  2. Add `com.gameminers:libshapedraw:1.4:dev` as a dependency in your build.gradle.